This post may contain affiliate links. Please read our disclosure policy.

 Tender, juicy and loaded with flavor, our Dr Pepper Grilled Steak Tips are sure to become one of your favorite ways to cook steak on the grill!

-It all starts by mixing up a very simple beef tip marinade recipe.
-Remember our homemade Dr Pepper BBQ Sauce?
-We mixed that with our favorite vinaigrette recipe, plus just a few other ingredients including white balsamic vinegar, olive oil and another can of Dr Pepper soda.
-Pour the marinade into a large zipper seal bag or bowl.
+It all starts with a very simple beef tip marinade recipe.
+You’ll mix some of our homemade Dr Pepper BBQ Sauce with our favorite vinaigrette recipe, plus a few other ingredients including white balsamic vinegar, olive oil, and another can of Dr Pepper soda.

-What cut of meat are steak tips?
+What cut of meat makes the Best Steak Tips?

 We selected beef sirloin tips for today’s Dr Pepper Grilled Steak Tips recipe.
 It’s a flavorful and reasonably priced cut of beef that – thanks to the marinating process – becomes quite tender after it is cooked.

-However, beef tips come in many forms, and depending on where you are in the world, they may be called something different on the package at the supermarket.
-Some grocery stores place scraps from chuck into a package and call them steak tips, while others use flap meat cut into strips about 2-3 inches wide and 8-10 inches long.
-Whatever the type of beef tips you get, marinating overnight will help make them tender.
+Some grocery stores place scraps trimmed from a chuck roast into a package and call them steak tips, while others use flap meat cut into strips about 2-3 inches wide and 8-10 inches long.
+If your beef tips are from the chuck or flat cuts, marinating overnight will definitely help make them tender.

-If you can, look for actual beef sirloin cut into pieces, or ask your butcher for it.
-And, try to avoid stew meat as that is a cut from the bottom or top round and may not be very tender even after marinating.
+Just be sure to try to avoid stew meat passing as steak tips.
+This is is a cut from the bottom or top round and may not be very tender even after marinating.
 (Stew meat requires a long and slow cooking process so you’d be better off making this stew recipe instead.)

-Serve your Dr Pepper Grilled Steak Tips with more BBQ sauce on the side along with these garlic mashed potatoes.
+- Serve your Dr Pepper Grilled Steak Tips with more BBQ sauce on the side along with these garlic mashed potatoes.
 Enjoy!

-We love seeing what you made!
+See The RecipesWe love seeing what you made!
 Tag us on Instagram at @afamilyfeast or hashtag #afamilyfeast so we can see your creations!

 Dr Pepper Grilled Steak Tips